mlm-studios/CLauncher/README.md

     alt="Get it on F-Droid"
     height="80">](https://f-droid.org/packages/app.clauncher)

-To maintain the simplicity of the original Clauncher, a few niche features are available but hidden.
+To maintain the simplicity of the original Olauncher, a few niche features are available but hidden.

 ##